iguanamarina/neuroSCC/README.md

 📌 Developed as part of the **Ph.D. thesis**:
-*“Development of statistical methods for neuroimage data analysis towards early diagnosis of neurodegenerative diseases”*,
+*“Development of statistical methods for neuroimage data analysis towards early diagnosis of neurodegenerative diseases”*, by Juan A.
-**University of Santiago de Compostela**.
+Arias at **University of Santiago de Compostela (Spain)**.

 ------------------------------------------------------------------------